stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 \#stratapp frees you and your colleagues to deliver on everything described above.

-With #stratapp you can embrace radical transparency and achieve genuine org-wide collaboration - across all levels, roles and generations - within the relevant context of why the organization exists and what it is trying to achieve.
+With #stratapp you can embrace radical transparency and achieve genuine org-wide collaboration - across all levels, roles and generations - within the important relevant context of why the organization exists and what it is trying to achieve.